-Similarly to sepsis, plasma from ALF patients had increased amounts of both pro-inflammatory (IL-6, IL-8, TNF $\alpha$ ) and anti-inflammatory cytokines (IL-10) compared to HC and cirrhotic patients (Fig 4 and table 1).
-Interestingly osteopontin (OPN), a highly modified integrin-binding extracellular matrix glycophosphoprotein produced by the cells of the immune system and a mediator of hepatic macrophage infiltration, was increased in ALF also compared to sepsis (p<0.01), confirming a role in hepatic inflammation.
-M30, a caspase-cleaved cytokeratin 18 fragment produced during apoptosis, was increased in ALF compared to HC (Fig 4C) and directly correlated with the proinflammatory cytokines (Fig 4B).
-The LPCs 16:0 and 18:0 were directly correlated with lymphocyte count, IL-10, IL-6, IL-8 and IL-1β and inversely with monocyte and neutrophil counts (Suppl Fig 1D).
+Similarly to sepsis, plasma from individuals with ALF contained increased amounts of both proinflammatory (IL-6, IL-8, TNFa) and anti-inflammatory cytokines (IL-10) compared to that from HCs and those with cirrhosis (Fig. 4 and Table S1).
+Interestingly OPN, a highly modified integrin-binding extracellular matrix glycophosphoprotein produced by the cells of the immune system and a mediator of hepatic macrophage infiltration, was increased in ALF compared to sepsis (p < 0.01), confirming a role in hepatic inflammation.
+M30, a caspase-cleaved cytokeratin 18 fragment produced during apoptosis, was increased in individuals with ALF compared to HCs (Fig. 4C) and directly correlated with proinflammatory cytokines (Fig. 4B).
+The LPCs 16:0 and 18:0 were directly correlated with lymphocyte count, IL-10, IL-6, IL-8 and IL-1 $\beta$ and inversely with monocyte and neutrophil counts (Fig. S1D).